Reworking the Levain Bakery Copycat CookieMarch 11, 2009 at 1:52 am | Posted in Cookies, Dessert | 236 Comments

 First off, I wish I did not delete it, and just replied to him/her, considering I stated that I could take and wanted any kind of constructive critiquing/criticism to help make whatever it was I cooked or baked, better.
 I wouldn’t call that anonymous person’s comment constructive criticism by any stretch of the imagination, but it did deserve a reply.

 However, the leavenings and amount of flour play a huge part in turning your cookies into what you want them to be as does the amount of sugar(s), fats and any other flavorings you add, but again, we’re talking your basic chocolate chip cookie here.
-To put it simply, every basic chocolate chip cookie recipe that contains butter, white sugar, brown sugar, flour and chocolate chips, is not a rip-off of the infamous Tollhouse cookie.
+To put it simply, every basic chocolate chip cookie recipe that contains butter, white sugar, brown sugar, eggs, flour and chocolate chips, is not a rip-off of the infamous Tollhouse cookie.

 Back to the good stuff, the new and improved Levain copycat!
 All I really did was change the amount of sugars, incorporating some dark brown sugar for extra flavor.
 I also changed the kosher salt to table salt or fine sea salt because frankly, kosher salt is coarse and doesn’t incorporate completely throughout the dough as a finer ground salt would.
 You could always give kosher salt a spin in the spice grinder to break it down, if preferred.
 You could also use all light brown sugar and forgo the dark brown, as the most important factor here is increasing the brown sugar and decreasing the white sugar.